killerducky/learn-to-play-go.github.io/content/lessons/12_and_a_half.md

 {{< tsumego >}}

 These are super advanced tricks and you have to see them way in advance to set them up.
 I would not worry too much about this actual technique.
-It was just a demonstration of how deep Go is and how you should, 'Expect the unexpected', as you discover Go...but you can't deny the coolness factor, can you?
+It was just a demonstration of how deep Go is and how you should, 'expect the unexpected', as you discover Go... but you can't deny the coolness factor, can you?